 Pursuant to Regulation 1.55 in Part 1 of the Commodity Exchange Act, the Commodity Futures Trading Commission requires that each futures commission merchant provide specific disclosure documents that are intended to explain the risks of opening a commodity futures account in general and to provide information that would be material to a customer's decision to entrust funds to and to do business with a particular futures commission merchant.
 The information below addresses these requirements.

-Financial information regarding the Company, including how the Company invests and holds customer funds, can be found on the NFA website http://www.nfa.futures.org/basicnet/welcome.aspx
+Financial information regarding the Company, including how the Company invests and holds customer funds, can be found on the NFA website at http://www.nfa.futures.org/basicnet/welcome.aspx

 Financial information for all FCMs can be found on the CFTC website at http://www.cftc.gov/.